A Building Permit legally authorizes you to start construction of a building project in accordance with approved drawings and specifications.

 - Your existing house and the size and location of the proposed project

-For swimming pool enclosures you need to include the following on the Site Plan:
+For swimming pool enclosures you need to include on the Site Plan:

 - Location of pool, either existing or proposed, and pool equipment